Infected, Infested or Contaminated Homes

 If you are a council tenant, you should contact you local Housing Office.

-Where these problems are directly affecting neighbouring properties, contact Environmental Health and Trading Standards.
+Where these problems are directly affecting neighbouring properties, contact Environmental Health & Trading Standards.

 Where there are Pest Control problems, contact Pest Control